-- .
-The procedure for exercising the right to inspect and review education records; - 2.
-The procedure for requesting amendment of records under 34 CFR 99.20; and - 3.
+- The procedure for exercising the right to inspect and review education records; - 2.
+The procedure for requesting amendment of records under 34 CFR 99.20; and

 CBC's policy of disclosing education records under 34 CFR 99.31(a)(1), the specification of criteria for determining who constitutes a school official and what constitutes a legitimate educational interest.

-CBC provides this notice in a number of ways including this document, on the CBC website, and electronically in order to inform students of their rights.
-For more on student rights and related polices refer to the CBC website www.coastalbend.edu, click on the "Publications" link and then click on the "Policy Manual" link.
+CBC provides this notice in a number of ways including this document, on the CBC website, and via student email in order to inform students of their rights.
+For more on student rights and related polices refer to the CBC website www.coastalbend.edu, click on the Publications & Marketing" link and then click on the .